-The sparsely vegetated islands in the Columbia River have historically been used as nesting habitat for great basin Canada goose [26,27].
-From the mid-1950s to the mid-1970s the number of goose nests declined from about 250-300 to about 100 annually (Figure 4).
+The sparsely vegetated islands in the Columbia River have historically been used as nesting habitat for great basin Canada goose (Hanson and Eberhardt 1971, Fitzner and Rickard 1982).
+From the mid-1950s to the mid-1970s the number of goose nests declined from a high of 250-300 to about 100 annually.
 From the late 1970s to the present, the number of nests has increased and appears to have stabilized at about 150-200.
 Initially, closure of the Hanford Reach was beneficial to the geese by providing freedom from human intrusion.
 However, the coyote, a natural goose predator, also benefitted, and is believed to be the major cause of the decline in numbers of goose nests into the mid-1970s.